edespino/cloudberry-site/docs/tutorial/crash-course.md

 ## Lesson 18.
 External tables

-CBDB supports external tables.
+Cloudberry supports external tables.
 These tables are set up in the database, but they link to data outside of the database.
 Here is where the data for these tables can come from:

 - A file on your local filesystem.
 - A file on a remote host (you need to use the `gpfdist` server for this).
 - HDFS, which stands for the `gphdfs` type.
 - Data generated on the spot with a command.

-One good thing about external tables is that they make it easy to load data into CBDB.
+One good thing about external tables is that they make it easy to load data into Cloudberry.
 When you use a command like `INSERT INTO table SELECT * FROM ext_table`, data gets loaded all at once from different parts, instead of one piece at a time.

 **Exercise**